 A variety of vegan festivals are held in Japan.
 They tend to be very popular and can often sell out early, especially of items that aren’t sweets.
 If you visit during the final hours, you may not be able to purchase any food, so plan to arrive early!

 Due to cold winter weather and hot summer weather, outdoor festivals tend to not be held in certain months.
 They usually take place in spring and fall.
-In general, the large vegan festivals in Japan are outdoor, with the exception of the Plant-Based Expo or summer editions of The Tokyo Vegan Gourmet festival.
-The Vegan Forest event (check its Facebook page for info) is also held in summers in the cooler forests of Yamanashi.
+In general, the large vegan festivals in Japan are outdoor, with the exception of the Plant-Based Expo or summer editions of the Tokyo Vegan Gourmet festival.

 In addition, you may be able to find smaller, local festivals or events with just a few vendors throughout the year.
 A good way to find them is to follow your favorite vegan shops and restaurants on social media.

-While we were able to list more than 20 vegan festivals in Japan for 2019, due to the influence of COVID-19, very few such events were held in 2020.
-Although the situation is restabilizing, it is unclear which events will be held in 2023.
+We were able to list more than 20 vegan festivals in Japan for 2019.
+However, due to the influence of COVID-19, very few such events were held in 2020.
+As of 2024, the situation is restabilizing.
 We will publish information about the events (name, location, date, time and so on) as it becomes available.

 MONTHLY